tud-ccc/gem5-riscv-ccc/tests/test-progs/bare_metal/src/riscv/README.md

 ```
 make
 ```
-This will build an application called 'bare_metal' int the folder tests/test-progs/bare_metal/bin/riscv
+This will build an application called 'bare_metal' in the folder tests/test-progs/bare_metal/bin/riscv

 Source Code